 CRAZED BY RELIGION TRIED KILL CHILDREN

 Wilson, Dec.
-13 .- Luke Teddor, . white man from Springhill township, was brought to Wilson this sve
+13.-Luke Teddor, a white man from Springhill township, was brought to Wilson this evening, a raving maniac.
+He attempted to brain two of his children with a chair.
+He is one of the sect lines